elysiajs/documentation/docs/essential/life-cycle.md

 | /    | text/html; charset=utf8  |
 | /hi  | text/plain; charset=utf8 |

-## Global Hook
+## Interceptor Hook

-Register hook into **every** handler that came after.
+Register hook into every handler **of the current instance** that came after.

-To add a global hook, you can use `.on` followed by a life cycle event in camelCase:
+To add an interceptor hook, you can use `.on` followed by a life cycle event in camelCase:

 ```typescript twoslash
 import { Elysia } from 'elysia'